How to create Paradise on your porch, using Permaculture

 Window Boxes

-Window boxes are wonderful, inexpensive and add another dimension to your gardens.
 I have some that currently live on the floor of my porch.
 I hope to get hooks to hang them from my porch railing soon.
 The 3′ elevation should help prevent any visiting dogs, cats and other animals from getting the flowers, lettuces and culinary herbs I’ve seeded in them with.
-I still don’t think they’re safe from the birds, but it’s a good way to use space that otherwise is ignored.
+I don’t pretend they’re safe from the birds, but it’s a good way to use space that otherwise is ignored.

-Keeping things like herbs close to my house, means if I want to snip some dinner or tea, I don’t even have to walk in the yard or worry about trudging through the rain to get to them.
-Additionally some herbs (mint, citronella, thyme) help repel mosquitoes, mice and other pests from your house and smell good while you enjoy your porch time.
-Win. win, win!
+Keeping things like herbs close to my house, means I can easily snip some dinner or tea.
+I don’t even have to walk in the yard or worry about trudging through the rain to get to them.

 Thank-you notes

-I’m a huge proponent of writing thank-you notes, and I lament that texting and email have replaced this somewhat lost art.
-It is something you can do that shows people you love and appreciate them and the gifts thry gave you.
 You can paint, sketch or reuse other things (cereal boxes cut to postcard size with a homemade collage glued on it, for instance!) for postcards.
 As long as one side is left clear for your legible message, address and a stamp, you have all the makings for a custom card!

 Sending a postcard costs less than a regular letter or greeting card.
-It’s still a miraculous and fantastic deal to me: we can still send cards or packages anywhere in the United States for the price of a stamp without having to deliver it ourselves.
-That is why I want to give a shoutout to support the United States Postal Service!
-And while I write my humble little thank you notes, I also like to listen to public radio.
+It’s a miraculous and fantastic deal to me: we can still send cards or packages anywhere in the United States for the price of a stamp without having to deliver it ourselves.

-Public RadioIf I’m outside gardening, chances are I’m also listening to public radio.
-There’s all kinds of different stations where I live.
-Here near Charlottesville, Virginia, we’re very fortunate.
 We’ve got musicologist-level WTJU (a station based out of University of Virginia, where I teach).
 Its wonderful, with all different kinds of music, including “Reggae Vibrations” which is my favorite show to garden to.
 WTJU also features live concerts, Irish, folk, Grateful Dead, metal, female, jazz music, and other specialty shows.
 It is a treasure if you are a music lover: www.wtju.net

 We’ve also got one that’s more alternative college, rock-based, and it helps me keep up with some of the newer artists: http://www.wnrn.org

-To add to this ridiculous wealth of listening options, we’ve got a plethora of regularly-updated fact based news stations with podcasts and really interesting stories.
+To add to this ridiculous wealth of listening options, we’ve got a plethora of regularly updated fact-based news stations with podcasts and really interesting stories.
 It’s really important right now, to support public radio because it brings the news (especially developing weather information and alerts) to rural areas, such as the area where I live.

 NPR affiiliates keep people abreast of things that they might not be able to learn about because they lack a newspaper subscription or don’t have a reliable internet connection.
 It’s a valuable service that serves people freely.
 What’s NOT to love about that?